Visa CEO calls digital wallet fee on PayPal 'appropriate'

 A Visa spokesman declined to comment on Wednesday.

-The MasterCard fee will be charged on "staged" digital wallets, such as PayPal, Google's Wallet, Square, iZettle in Europe and Intuit Inc's GoPayment, according to analysts.
+The MasterCard fee will be charged on "staged" digital wallets, such as PayPal, Google's (GOOG.O) Wallet, Square, iZettle in Europe and Intuit Inc's (INTU.O) GoPayment, according to analysts.

 Staged digital wallets typically share less information with card issuers and the networks, creating customer service problems and making it more difficult to deal with card rewards programs, analysts say.